Stewartarmbrecht/Serverless-Eventing-Platform-for-Microservices/_docs/releasing/continuous-deployment.md

         1. **The prefix should match across all releases.**
         2. **It should be globally unique and it should only contain letters and numbers (no spaces, dashes, underscores, etc.).
 The Prefix is used in storage account names as well.**

-After all the release definitions have been created, queue releases using those definitions in the following order:
+After all the release definitions have been created, you need to run the releases for the first time in a specific order.
+To do this, queue releases using those definitions in the following order:

 1. Events
 2. Categories